 Still recovering from a brutal civil war, today the area is very safe and the local people are extremely welcoming and interested in foreign visitors.
 Somaliland is fundamentally different from the other countries in the region — and almost anywhere else on the planet.
 We’ll take you to smoke shisha and chew chat with the locals, swim in untouched waters, and visit ancient cave paintings!

-This tour can be done as a standalone, or combined with our Ethiopia and Eritrea Mega Combo.
+This tour can be done as a standalone, or combined with Eritrea in our Horn of Africa Combo.
 As always, we offer discounts on group bookings and for returning Pioneers.

 Please note that the itinerary may change depending on the Somaliland government.
 Your safety is our top priority.
 Safety and security are the first questions in many people’s mind when travelling to a foreign country.
 If you are considering joining us on this exciting adventure, please note that Somaliland is NOT Somalia; and the country has been free from terrorist attacks since 2008.
 The Somaliland government does everything to ensure the security of their country, especially foreign visitors.
 We have a strong network in the country to provide us with the most up-to-date security information, including a leading international travel security consultant firm and the local government.
 We only lead our tours to protected regions.
 We will travel with SPU (Special Protection Unit) soldiers when outside of Hargeisa.
 They are trained specially to protect foreign visitors.
 We also have several backup itineraries – i.e., in the unlikely event that an alert occurs in our destination, we will immediately change our itinerary.

-Dinner at a newly opened and popular Syrian restaurant run by refugees from Damascus.
+Dinner at a lively canteen off the main drag of Hargeisa.
 We’ll have a chance to chat with them and hear how they find life in Somaliland.

 After dinner, you can walk around the bustling city center in Hargeisa, and have some chai with the friendly locals or do some shopping for t-shirts and flags for Independence Day.

-Visit the two hills called Naaso Hablood (“Girl’s Breasts”), also known as Hargeisa’s landmark.
+Visit the best view of Hargeisa, the Massala View.
+From there, we will be able to spot most of the important buildings of the city but also the twin hills called Naaso Hablood (“Girl’s Breasts”), also known as Hargeisa’s landmark.
 On the way, we visit the cemetery for British Soldiers who died here battling against the Italians during the Second World War.
 Hargeisa is the former capital of British Somaliland, while Italy controlled what is now Somalia.

 We will have lunch at a Somali-Yemeni restaurant with some Somalilander intellectual icons who will give us the political, social, historical and cultural introduction of the country.